Skip to content

 • A healthy server

 If we see excessive growth in Disk usage, we should first validate whether or not it is in use by Consul.
 If yes, we then need to observe any behavioral changes to how we utilize Consul.
-Example may be adding a new service or a set of servers that make a lot of changes to consul.
-This could signify that we may need to expand consul if the usage is determined to be normal, or that a service is not properly behaving and we may be putting undue load on the consul cluster.
+Example may be adding a new service or a set of servers that make a lot of changes to Consul.
+This could signify that we may need to expand Consul if the usage is determined to be normal, or that a service is not properly behaving and we may be putting undue load on the Consul cluster.

-If DNS is failing, consul may fail to properly resolve the addresses of clients and other consul servers.
+If DNS is failing, Consul may fail to properly resolve the addresses of clients and other Consul servers.
 This will effectively bring down a given node and potentially the cluster.
-We currently do not provide any special DNS configurations on the consul servers and are subject to the resolves provided by our infrastructure.
+We currently do not provide any special DNS configurations on the Consul servers and are subject to the resolves provided by our infrastructure.

-A loss of a consul agent will prevent any service running on that node from properly running DNS and/or participation of the consul cluster.
+A loss of a Consul agent will prevent any service running on that node from properly running DNS and/or participation of the Consul cluster.
 How this is impacted depends on the service.

-• Postgres consul agent failure == replicas will not be registered in the service, providing less replicas for GitLab services to talk to.
+• Patroni Consul agent failure == replicas will not be registered in the service, providing less replicas for GitLab services to talk to.
 This will lead to higher pressure on the remaining replicas.
-If the primary database
+If on the primary Patroni node, a Patroni failover will be triggered.

 • Agent failure on nodes running GitLab Services == GitLab services will be unable to properly query which database server to talk to.
 Due to this, the application will default to always opening connections to the primary.